azavea/pfb-network-connectivity/README.md

 ## Verifying the Analysis

 The output from the analysis run may be compared to previous output to see if it has changed.
+See the section below for the input parameters used to generate the verified output.

 Build the docker container for the verification tool within the VM:
 ```